stuartherbert/putting-ansible-to-work/key-concepts.md

 The _playbook_ is the contents of your _playbook repo_.
 It's a sporting term: the playbook contains all of the different [plays](#plays) that are available to perform - i.e. all of the different provisioning instructions that Ansible can carry out.

-You'll often see the terms _playbook_ and _play_ used interchangeably in the official Ansible documentation, and on the command-line, when Ansible expects a _playbook_, you can pass it a _play_ instead if you want.
+You'll often see the terms _playbook_ and _play_ used interchangeably in the official Ansible documentation; and on the command-line, when Ansible expects a _playbook_, you can pass it a _play_ instead if you want.
 This can be confusing at first.
 I'll do my best to keep the two terms separate in this book.

 I cover the playbook in these chapters: